FaisalAEng/Spring_Space_Elevator/README.md

 - Documented design iterations, testing results, and lessons learned for future improvements.

 ## Why It Matters
-This project demonstrates practical mechanical engineering skills in real-world conditions: designing under time pressure, adapting to manufacturing constraints, and delivering reliable performance with limited iteration opportunities—skills directly transferable to industry engineering environments.
+This project demonstrates elements of robotic system design, including actuation, mechanical integration, and performance testing as well as practical mechanical engineering skills in real-world conditions: designing under time pressure, adapting to manufacturing constraints, and delivering reliable performance with limited iteration opportunities—skills directly transferable to industry engineering environments.

 ## Files Included
 - CAD models of the climbing mechanism